CarlosGomes00/blockchain-explorer/README.md

 # Exploring the blockchain

 This repository contains a simple yet functional blockchain implementation written in Python.
-It serves as a practical sandbox to help me understand the inner workings of blockchain technology and smart contracts, which I'm learning with the help of some courses.
+It serves as a practical sandbox to help me understand the inner workings of blockchain technology, smart contracts and decentralized networks work under the hood.

 ## What's in the repository?

-- A fully functional blockchain created from scratch.
+- A fully functional blockchain created from scratch
-- Mining mechanism using Proof of Work (PoW).
+- Mining mechanism using Proof of Work (PoW)
-- Flask-based REST API with two main endpoints:
+- Flask-based REST API to interact with the blockchain
+- Transaction handling system
+- Node networking with consensus protocol (for syncing between nodes - The coin5001, coin5002 and coin5003 files represent different nodes)

+Available API endpoints:
-  - `/mine_block`: mines a new block
+  - GET `/mine_block`: mines a new block
-  - `/get_chain`: returns the full blockchain
+  - GET `/get_chain`: returns the full blockchain
-  - `/is_valid`: checks if the blockchain is valid
+  - GET `/is_valid`: checks if the blockchain is valid
+  - POST `/add_transaction`: Adds a new transaction
+  - POST `/connect_node`: Connects the different nodes
+  - GET `/replace_chain`: Updates outdated nodes

+It also has templates (relating to transactions and connections between nodes) in json format, available to be added to Postman

 ## Why this project?